 We have been living down in South Dublin so at this stage the list is mainly in the South Dublin area.
 We hope to keep adding to this as we move around the Dublin!

-1: 1909 Restaurant and Wine Bar, 31 Castle Street, Dalkey.
+1. 1909 Restaurant and Wine Bar, 31 Castle Street, Dalkey.

 We had 2 chihuahuas with us and they were welcomed with open arms (and blankets).
 We would highly recommend 1909 for the wine and dog lover, the wait staff were even happy to get the chihuahuas a carrot from the kitchen!

-2: The Kings Inn, 45 Castle street, Dalkey.
+2. The Kings Inn, 45 Castle Street, Dalkey.

-One of our favorite pubs here in South Dublin.
+One of our favourite pubs here in South Dublin.
 The Kings Inn is a great place to stop off and get some shelter when it starts to rain.
 The staff here are extremely welcoming and will take care of all your needs and keep the dogs hydrated too!

-3: The Druids Chair Pub, Killiney Hill Rd, Killiney.
+3. The Druids Chair Pub, Killiney Hill Rd, Killiney.

 We came across The Druids Chair Pub while making the hike up from Killiney beach to Killiney Hill with the dogs.
 With a Great location and a fabulous view from out the front, we could not say no.

-4: Pupp, 37 Clanbrassil Street Lower, Dublin.
+4. Pupp, 37 Clanbrassil Street Lower, Dublin.